 He thrives on composing for ensembles both within and outside the realm of traditional concert music, and his recent commissions run the gamut from works for orchestra and string quartet to a junk car percussion concerto and music for laptop orchestra.
-His music has been performed throughout the world by ensembles including the Berlin Philharmonic Scharoun Ensemble (Germany), Argento Ensemble, So Percussion, Crash Ensemble (Ireland), Ensemble Klang (Netherlands), the American Composers Orchestra, New York Youth Symphony, Alter Ego (Italy), Orkest de Ereprijs (Netherlands), Psappha (UK), Darmstadt Staatsorchester (Germany), ensemble Interface (Germany), Newspeak, Janus, Line C3 Percussion, Quintet of the Americas, Formalist Quartet, Matmos, members of the Bang on a Can All-Stars, and 4-time Grammy-winning percussionist, Glen Velez.
-Festivals featuring his music include Aspen, Bang on a Can, Bowdoin, Gaudeamus Muziekweek, International Young Composers Meeting, La Pietra Forum for New Music, Norfolk, Nuova Consonanza, Nuovi Spazi Musicali, Radialsystem, SONiC, and the Venice Biennale.
-He has upcoming performances with the Los Angeles Philharmonic, the Cabrillo Festival, and Alarm Will Sound.
+His music has been performed throughout the world by ensembles including the Los Angeles Philharmonic, Berlin Philharmonic Scharoun Ensemble (Germany), the American Composers Orchestra, the Cabrillo Festival Orchestra, Alarm Will Sound, Argento Ensemble, So Percussion, Crash Ensemble (Ireland), Ensemble Klang (Netherlands), New York Youth Symphony, Alter Ego (Italy), Orkest de Ereprijs (Netherlands), Psappha (UK), Darmstadt Staatsorchester (Germany), ensemble Interface (Germany), Newspeak, Janus, Line C3 Percussion, Quintet of the Americas, Formalist Quartet, Matmos, members of the Bang on a Can All-Stars, and 4-time Grammy-winning percussionist, Glen Velez.
+Festivals featuring his music include Aspen, Bang on a Can, Bowdoin, Cabrillo, Carlsbad, Cresc.
+Biennal für Moderne Musike, GAUDEAMUS Muziekweek, International Young Composers Meeting, Klangspuren International Ensemble Modern Academy, La Pietra Forum for New Music, Norfolk, Nuova Consonanza, Nuovi Spazi Musicali, RadialSystem, SONiC, and the Venice Biennale.

-Friar is Adjunct Assistant Professor in Composition at the USC Thornton School of Music, and Lecturer in Composition at the UCLA Herb Alpert School of Music.
-He is also a Ph.D. candidate at Princeton University (M.F.A.
-2009), where he has held the Harold W. Dodds Honorific Fellowship and the Roger Sessions Fellowship.
+Friar is Assistant Professor of Practice in Composition at the USC Thornton School of Music.
+He previously taught composition at the UCLA Herb Alpert School of Music.
+He received a Ph.D. and M.F.A. in Music Composition from Princeton University, where he held the Harold W. Dodds Honorific Fellowship and the Roger Sessions Fellowship.
 He graduated summa cum laude from UCLA in 2007 with B.A.’s in Music and Psychology.
-His principal teachers have been Steve Mackey, Paul Lansky, Dmitri Tymoczko, Paul Chihara, and Ian Krouse.
+His principal teachers have been Steve Mackey, Paul Lansky, Dmitri Tymoczko, and Paul Chihara.